zoowe/dlePy/TUTORIALS/LESSION_01/README.md

 2. How to visualize a structure
 ```

-Note: Many versions of ASE has been installed in challenger.
+Note: Many versions of ASE has been installed in `challenger`.
 To use the default version:
 ```
 module load ase
 ```